legendu-net/blog/outdated/content/2009/11/macro-in-sas/macro-in-sas.markdown

 Author: Ben Chuanlong Du
 Modified: 2015-08-28 16:43:05

+**Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.
+Please look for better alternatives.**

 **
 Things under legendu.net/outdated are outdated technologies that the author does not plan to update any more.